aroidzap/VUT-FIT-ICP-Project-2017-2018/README.txt

 -- Merging is a feature that opens a file and merges it into the currently opened file.

 - File format
--- We used the gph file format to avoid confusion with other file formats and ensuring that our app will not crash after attempting to open other filetypes.
+-- We used own '.gph' file format to avoid confusion with other file formats.
+-- Saved is only the graph structure without input values

 - Help dialog
 -- We created a help dialog to let the user know how to use the app.

-DEFICIENCES OF THIS IMPLEMENTATION
-- Saving values is not supported
--- Values in input and output blocks are not saved.
-Files will need to be filled with values and recomputed again.

 EXAMPLES
 - sin(x) approximation.gph